A.A., Liberal Arts and Sciences

 As the number one school in Illinois in raising students’ income, and second higher graduation rate than comparable institutions in Chicago, we are proud to present a few of our outstanding nontraditional students below who have stood out and demonstrated St. Augustine’s dedication to success.
 Learn more here.

-St. Augustine is not just a college, it’s a launchpad for you and your career.
+St. Augustine College at Lewis University is not just a college, it’s a launchpad for you and your career.
 Contact our staff to receive assistance related to jobs, interviews, or internships.
+Learn more here.

 Community